trphume/seatlect-services/database/README.md

 This repository contains files related to creating, testing, deploying and maintaining Seatlect's databases.
 Seatlect uses MongoDB as its primary data store for structured data.

+The convention of this section is that the schema is defined in a key-value where the field name is the key and the value is the data type.
+Index are identified by the square brackets [].
+Composite index are [COMPOSITE NUMBER] where the number is an integer indicating the composite index group.

 ## **MongoDB Schema**

 This section contains the schema for MongoDB database.
 Each one corresponds to a single collection.